Clint Frazier Player Props: White Sox vs. Dodgers

 Clint Frazier At The Plate

-- Frazier has driven in a run in one game this year.
+- Frazier has driven in a run twice this season, but just one in each of those games.

-- He has scored at least one run five times this season (38.5%), including one multi-run game.
+- In five of 14 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.